PenPen7531/ISSP-Triumf-435/Documentation/USER-GUIDE.md

 This document is designed to help you understand and use the webpage created by TRIUMF-435 2022.
 This webpage was created to help users read and monitor process data from EPICS devices.

 ## Login
 The login page gives a password protected webpage.
-Only allowing users who know the password to access the data behind it.
-The password is <b>Test</b>
+Only allowing users who know the password to access the data behind it. <b>Please contact Dr.Charles or TRIUMF staff members for the password</b>
 <br>
 <br>
 <img src="/user-guide-images/home-page.jpg"/>